linux-china/dotenvx-rs/README.md

   directory.
 - Spring Boot support: dotenvx CLI can read `application.properties` and spring profile.
 - Global `--profile` as first citizen to make it easy to manage different environments
-- More smaller features
+- More smaller features: lint, diff etc.
 - No ext sub command

 ### Migrated to dotenvx CLI

 If you have .env files already, you just run `dotenvx init`, and dotenvx CLI will create `.env` file with Dotenvx format, and save the private key to `$HOME/.dotenvx/.env.keys.json` file.

 # .env file specification